Abstract

 - In those rare cases where examining the invocations is in fact necessary, it is still bad practice to do so programmatically, because it results in tests that are over-specified and fragile.

-- What we can do instead is to have the interactions recorded during each test run, have each recording compared against the recording of a previous test run, and then visually examine the differences to decide whether they match our expectations according to the revision that we just made to the code; if they do not match, then we must keep working on our revision; but if they do match, then we are done without the need to go fixing any tests.
+- What we can do instead is to record the interactions during each test run, visually compare the latest recording with that of the last known good run, and decide whether the differences match our expectations; if they do not match, then we must keep working on our code; but if they do match, then we are done without the need to go fixing any tests.
 See michael.gr - Audit Testing and michael.gr - Collaboration Monitoring.

 - Mocking allows us to fabricate the results returned from a collaborator to the component-under-test, so as to guarantee that they are free from defects that could be caused by bugs in the implementation of the real collaborator.

-- Fabricating the results returned by a collaborator in order to avoid uncertainties due to potential bugs in the implementation of that collaborator is in fact bad practice, because it will not magically make the bugs go away, (in this sense it can be likened to ostrich policy,) and because as I have already explained, it is highly presumptuous.
-The definitive authority on what results are returned at any given moment by a certain collaborator is the real implementation of that collaborator, or a fake thereof, which in turn necessitates integration testing.
+- Fabricating the results that would have been returned by a real collaborator is in fact bad practice, because it will not magically make any bugs go away, (in this sense it can be likened to ostrich policy,) and because as I have already explained, it is highly presumptuous.
+The definitive authority on what results are returned by a certain collaborator is the real implementation of that collaborator, or a fake thereof, which in turn necessitates integration testing.
 See michael.gr - Incremental Integration Testing.

 - Mocking allows us to verify the correctness of components that generate their output by means of forwarding results to collaborators rather than by returning results from invocations.

-- Even in this case, Collaboration Monitoring can be used instead of mocking, to verify that the results are as expected without having to programmatically describe what the results should be.
+- Even in this case, Collaboration Monitoring can be used instead of mocking, to verify that the results are generated as expected without having to programmatically describe what the results should be and without having to go fixing tests each time we modify the component under test and deliberately change something about the results it generates.
 See michael.gr - Audit Testing and michael.gr - Collaboration Monitoring.

 - Mocking allows us to start testing a component while one or more of its collaborators are not ready yet for integration because they are still in development, and no fakes of them are available either.